xpring-eng/xpring4j/README.md

 ### Checking Transaction Status

-A `XrpClient` can check the status of an payment on the XRP Ledger.
+A `XrpClient` can check the status of a payment on the XRP Ledger.

 This method can only determine the status of [payment transactions](https://xrpl.org/payment.html) which do not have the partial payment flag ([tfPartialPayment](https://xrpl.org/payment.html#payment-flags)) set.